Find information related to:

 The unit is not expected to duplicate training efforts that are provided by the staff of EHS.
 Rather, the unit’s training program should focus on topics that are specific to the particular job or assignment within the unit.

 Training can be arranged through EHS for the areas listed below.
 If EHS does not provide training, we will assist with finding a source of training for departments.
-Use the Training Request Form to initiate training through EHS.
+Use the Training Request Form below to initiate training through EHS.

 - Back Injury Prevention